NCAR/aiml_gpu_ncar_envs/README.md

 * [Jax vX-X (TODO)](jax)
 * [Horovod (TODO)](horovod) for multi-node GPU computing with TensorFlow and PyTorch

+All installations will produce an associated YAML file which describes the software environment as installed.
+This file can be shared with colleagues or archived alongside scientific results to support reproducibility efforts.

 A future goal of this offering is to also offer pre-built virtual environments for all HPC users at NCAR, accessible via `conda activate ...`.
 More information about the availability of software this way will be released at a later date.

 Contributions are welcome towards identifying any issues or improving performance capabilities of these installations.
 Please open an issue or submit a Pull Request to support these offerings or reach out to [cislhelp@ucar.edu](cislhelp@ucar.edu) for any other questions.